heaventree/AccessWeb-9.7/project_management/AI_AGENT_GUIDELINES.md

-# AI Agent Guidelines for Payymo Project
+# AI Agent Guidelines for WCAG Accessibility Audit Tool

 __Core Principle:__ This document, along with related files (PLANNING.md, TASK.md/project.index.json), forms the essential "operating system" for AI agent collaboration.
 Its primary purpose is to maintain agent focus, ensure task alignment, prevent deviation or destructive errors, and provide clear recovery paths if an agent does go off track due to context limitations. __Strict adherence to these processes is mandatory for successful AI-assisted development.__

-This document provides specific guidelines for AI agents working on the Payymo project, focusing on task management, non-destructive updates, and project organization.
+This document provides specific guidelines for AI agents working on the WCAG Accessibility Audit Tool, focusing on task management, non-destructive updates, project organization, and most importantly, maintaining accessibility standards throughout all development work.

 ## Core Principles